deansher/cojack/design-docs/codeRag/codeRag-spec.md

 2. **Multi-Repo Graph**: A cross-repo reference graph, letting `codeRag` unify code relationships across different projects.
 3. **Automatic Elision of “Noisy” Blocks**: If repeated boilerplate code appears in many files, automatically detect and omit (unless specifically referenced).
 4. **Comprehensive Reference Types**: Future expansions could parse not just imports and function calls, but also environment dependencies, build pipeline references, etc.

+## 7. MVP Implementation Outline

+Below is a concise, step-by-step outline for how `codeRag` can be initially implemented in an MVP capacity, focusing on the core tasks of **chunking**, **embedding**, **storing**, and **retrieving** code.
+This design aligns with the broader `codeRag` specification but keeps the implementation as simple as possible for immediate functionality.

+---

+### 7.1 Overview

+The MVP algorithm proceeds in **four phases**:

+1. **Parse & Chunk**
+   - Use a code-aware parser (e.g., Tree-Sitter) to walk through each file, extracting top-level declarations (e.g., functions, classes, or methods).
+   - If a file lacks a recognized structure (like plain text or Markdown), fall back on a simpler “heading-based” or “N-line” splitting approach.
+   - Build a list of chunks, each with metadata (`filepath`, `lineStart`, `lineEnd`, etc.) and the raw code snippet.

+2. **Embed & Store**
+   - For each chunk, generate **two** embeddings: one from the raw code snippet, one from a short “commentary” string (if applicable).
+   - Store these embeddings alongside chunk metadata in RxDB.

+3. **Query & Retrieval**
+   - For an incoming request (i.e., `POST /coderag/query`):
+    - First, decide what portion of the chat history to embed as the semantic key.
+We may just use the most recent few messages, or have an LLM decide what messages to use.
+     - Then, embed the query content with the same model used to embed chunks.
+   - Perform a **similarity search** to fetch the top-K matching chunks from the index, optionally applying reference expansions if needed (see 7.4 for details).
+   - Combine the final set of chunks into a `<codeRag:chunk>`-based text block for returning to the caller.

+4. **(Optional) PageRank Boost**
+   - Once the top-K chunks are found, gather chunks that are heavily referenced by these top-K results.
+   - Add them to the final set if the overall token limit (`approxLength`) permits.

+---

+### 7.2 Phase 1: Parse & Chunk

+1. **Initialize Tree-Sitter**
+   - Load the grammar for the relevant languages (TypeScript, Python, etc.).
+For non-supported or simple text files, skip AST-based parsing.
+   - Optionally maintain a fallback method for files that Tree-Sitter cannot parse.

+2. **Extract Top-Level Declarations**
+   - Identify each function/class/method node.
+   - Capture the source lines for each node; if a node is larger than a set threshold (e.g., 200 lines), consider splitting it further or eliding internal lines to keep the chunk size manageable.

+3. **Build Chunk Metadata**
+   - For each chunk, store:
+     - `filePath`: relative path in the repo.
+     - `lineRange`: e.g., `startLine` and `endLine`.
+     - `references`: minimal set of references (if easily derivable from import statements or function calls).
+     - `content`: the raw (possibly partially elided) code lines.

+4. **Generate Commentary (Optional)**
+   - If you want short doclike commentary, feed a small prompt to an LLM or implement a static summarizer for each chunk.
+   - Store this commentary so it can be embedded separately.

+---

+### 7.3 Phase 2: Embed & Store

+1. **Choose an Embedding Model**
+   - For the MVP, pick a single model (e.g., OpenAI’s `text-embedding-ada-002` or a local open-source alternative).
+   - Each chunk yields:
+     - `embeddingCode`: an embedding of the raw code snippet.
+     - `embeddingCommentary`: an embedding of the commentary (if used).

+2. **Store in a Simple Index**
+   - Use either a file-based index (e.g., an on-disk FAISS index or Qdrant running locally) or an in-memory data structure if the repos are small.
+   - Maintain a simple table or JSON structure linking chunk IDs → embeddings → metadata.

+3. **Basic Caching**
+   - Optionally store partial results in memory (especially if re-indexing is expensive).
+   - If `POST /coderag/refresh` is called, drop or rebuild these entries for the specified repo.

+---

+### 7.4 Phase 3: Query & Retrieval

+1. **Embed the Query**
+   - Take the user’s prompt/messages from the request body, construct a single text string or short summary, and get its embedding from the same model.

+2. **Nearest-Neighbor Search**
+   - Query the vector index for the top-N matches, sorted by cosine similarity (or a comparable metric).
+   - For each returned chunk, retrieve the stored metadata and raw code from your DB/index.

+3. **Reference Expansion (Optional)**
+   - If the user has a “referenceFollow” parameter > 0, gather references from the top-N chunks.
+   - Pull in additional chunks that are either directly referenced or appear in the same file.
+   - Make sure the final set doesn’t exceed `approxLength` tokens.

+4. **Response Assembly**
+   - Format the final set of chunks as `<codeRag:chunk>` blocks, each containing `<metadata>`, `<commentary>` (if available), and `<content>`.
+   - Return them in the `ragText` field of your JSON response.

+---

+### 7.5 Phase 4: (Optional) PageRank Boost

+1. **Build Graph of References**
+   - For each chunk, you have a list of references (e.g., imported modules, called functions).
+Build a directed graph connecting chunks.

+2. **Re-Score**
+   - After obtaining top-N by embedding similarity, run a short link-based scoring pass (like a personalized PageRank) to see which chunks are heavily connected to the top-N.
+   - Raise the rank of chunks that appear in multiple references.

+3. **Combine & Cap**
+   - Merge the embedding-based top-N with the top M from PageRank.
+   - Enforce length constraints so you don’t exceed the `approxLength` limit.

+---

+### 7.6 Example Data Flow (MVP)

+1. **Indexing**
+   - `POST /coderag/refresh?repoPath=/my/local/repo`
+   - Cojack scans `/my/local/repo`, calls Tree-Sitter on `.ts`/`.js`/`.py` files, produces chunk objects.
+   - Each chunk is embedded and stored in your chosen index.

+2. **Querying**
+   - `POST /coderag/query` with `messages: [...], approxLength: 8000`.
+   - Cojack embeds the query, fetches the top 6–10 chunks, and optionally expands references.
+   - The chunks are returned as `<codeRag:chunk>` elements in the response `ragText`.

+3. **Edits & Shell** (Orthogonal)
+   - The `/editOne` and `/execShell` endpoints run independently of `codeRag`, though in practice you may want to refresh the index after major edits if the code changed substantially.

+---

+### 7.7 Summary of MVP Goals

+- **Simplicity**: The algorithm avoids heavy complexity—one pass for chunk creation, one pass for indexing, one pass for retrieval.
+- **Extensibility**: You can add advanced reference analysis or more flexible chunk splitting later.
+- **Modularity**: Each phase (parse, embed, store, retrieve) is conceptually separate, making debugging easier.
+- **Low Friction**: For a basic single-repo case, even an in-memory vector index can suffice.
+Larger deployments can adopt production-grade vector stores or caching strategies.

+This MVP flow provides the minimum needed to get `codeRag` functioning for code retrieval tasks while leaving room for incremental improvements—such as multi-language support, more elaborate reference-based expansions, or partial AST rewriting.